stfc/IAM-Docs/docs/index.md

 ### 21 Jan 2025: AUP signing broken link.
 The team is aware of the issue.
 Please follow the following workaround until a patch is released:

-1. Proceed to [iris-iam.stfc.ac.uk](iris-iam.stfc.ac.uk) and sign into your account
+1. Proceed to [iris-iam.stfc.ac.uk](https://iris-iam.stfc.ac.uk/) and sign into your account
 2. Once signed in, please go to [https://iris-iam.stfc.ac.uk/iam/aup/sign](https://iris-iam.stfc.ac.uk/iam/aup/sign)

-The above issue don't affect the SKA IAM at the moment.
+The above issue doesn't affect the SKA IAM at the moment.

 ## Support and Issues
 Please refer to the [Contact Us](contact-us/index.md) page if you have question about this documentation, or the IRIS IAM/SKA IAM services